Comparison of cryptography libraries: Stream ciphers

 The table below shows the support of various stream ciphers.
 Stream ciphers are defined as using plain text digits that are combined with a pseudorandom cipher digit stream.
 Stream ciphers are typically faster than block ciphers and may have lower hardware complexity, but may be more susceptible to attacks.

 Hardware-assisted support

-These tables compare the ability to utilize hardware enhanced cryptography.
-By using the assistance of specific hardware the library can achieve greater speeds and / or improved security than otherwise.
+These tables compare the ability to use hardware enhanced cryptography.
+By using the assistance of specific hardware, the library can achieve greater speeds and/or improved security than otherwise.